Don't Do Business With Brokers or Distributors: Finding a Hybrid Supplier

 - Adding flexibility and speed to market: Hybrid suppliers have lower minimum-order sizes and often have in-stock availability.
 This allows for faster time-to-market for you.

 - Guaranteeing supply: Through inventory management and multi-sourced product, hybrid suppliers can provide uninterrupted supply assurance that is often not available from single manufacturers.

 - Delivering turnkey services and coordination: For customers requiring multiple manufacturers and agents, hybrid suppliers can be the glue that binds the supply chain together.
 One call can replace many while also limiting quality fluctuations and ensuring accountability.
 The same consolidation role can benefit geographically-spread organizations, where hybrid suppliers can bring a consistency of offering across a company.

 - Simplifying your operations: With a wide array of products, valuable services, and flexible solutions, a hybrid supplier can replace many single-purpose vendors.
-This “one call does it all” approach allows you to cut back on administration and focus on what you do best.
+This “One Call Brings It All!®” approach allows you to cut back on administration and focus on what you do best.

 Hybrid suppliers improve cash flow for manufacturers.

 Manufacturers properly see distributors as competitors; a distributor, as it resells product, can overlap with a manufacturer’s selling efforts and create conflicts in the market.
 A hybrid supplier, however, can bring new sources of value to manufacturers that defuse this conflict and take the issue entirely off the table.

 A hybrid supplier can help you (the manufacturer) by: